 Of course if you don’t want to go through this whole process then you can always expand the storage space on your iPhone or iPad using the clever SanDisk iXpand Flash Drive.
 This can add up to 128GB of extra storage space!

 How to see the un-required stuff crammed on to your device

-When you sync your iPhone, iPad or iPad to iTunes you may notice that a yellow bar titled ‘other’ listed in the usage bar graph.
+When you sync your iPhone, iPad or iPad to iTunes you will notice that a yellow bar titled ‘other’ listed in the usage bar graph.
 If it is anything like mine it can take up loads of storage space.

 What is iTunes other data?

 When you look at the iTunes usage bar you will see that there are separate coloured bars for:

 - Documents and data